department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 dividend: Define on first mention in body copy as "cash payments made to policyholders when the company makes a profit" OR as "when life insurance companies make money, they sometimes make cash payments (called dividends) to people who have policies with them."
 Include definition in another sentence, as a parenthetical, or set off with commas.

-Don't Ask, Don't Tell policy: Use initial caps and no quotation marks.
+Don't Ask, Don't Tell policy: Capitalize with no quotation marks.
 Don't capitalize "policy."

 ### E